aio-libs/aiohttp/README.rst

 ========

-The aiohttp community would like to thank Keepsafe (https://www.getkeepsafe.com) for it's support in the early days of the project.
+The aiohttp community would like to thank Keepsafe (https://www.getkeepsafe.com) for its support in the early days of the project.